waterloo-rocketry/or-monte-carlo/README.md

 # Waterloo Rocketry OpenRocket

-OpenRocket, ORHelper, and associated code for our simulations
+OpenRocket, and our code for running monte carlo simulations in OpenRocket.

 ## Setup